Frequently Asked Questions

 The European Union has banned these plastics for just this reason.We do not use or support oxo-degradable/fragmentable additives.

-Yes, our products are truly biodegradable in a landfill environment – where 91% of all plastic waste will end up.
+Yes, our products are truly biodegradable when placed in an anerobic environment such as a landfill – where 91% of all plastic waste will end up.
 Our proprietary organic additive target microorganisms capable of processing petroleum molecules.
 It has been tested using ASTM D5511 standards to ensure our plastics are truly biodegrade in a landfill.

 We use an organic enzyme to attract naturally occurring anaerobic bacteria in the landfill to digest the enzymes and break down the large plastic polymer molecules into smaller organic molecules that the bacteria then recognize as food.
 They then digest these smaller molecules and continue the process until the plastic is fully biodegraded.